 Legally, commercial vehicle accidents are more complex than accidents between passenger cars.
 Governmental regulations place specific duties on trucking companies and truck drivers that are involved in accidents.
 Additionally, there are usually more than two parties involved in commercial vehicle accidents, despite only two cars being involved in an accident.

 Understanding the effect of multiple parties creates beneficial legal opportunities for the experienced attorney early in the litigation process.
-This brings me to my next point, trucking companies primarily work with lawyers that mostly handle commercial vehicle accidents cases.
+This brings me to my next point, trucking companies primarily work with lawyers that mostly handle commercial vehicle accident cases.
 This is why it is important to find an attorney who understands commercial vehicle accidents and has experience navigating the complicated rules and regulations governing commercial vehicles.

 The Federal Motor Carriers Safety Administration (FMCSA) regulates commercial trucking companies and truck drivers.
 FMCSA regulations place specific duties on trucking companies to ensure that they are hiring qualified drivers, who can follow strict safety rules once on the road.